HLS-PGR-newsletter/HLS-PGR-newsletter/socials.md

 ## 23rd May at 1.30 pm, Afternoon tea @ Rising Cafe

 Senior REP, Laura Wilde is organising some afternoon tea, to have a short break from studies.
+[Click here](https://www.facebook.com/events/2059555524322761/) for the Facebook event

 # Questions